You are here

 INN603 Design for Business

-This course will explore the lifecycle of design: define, research, ideate, prototype, select and implement.
+This course will explore the life cycle of design: define, research, ideate, prototype, select and implement.
 The course will draw on a wealth of reference disciplines, including engineering, ICT, psychology, economics, sociology and art.
 Using business issues as context, students will participate in all aspects of design, including the creation of prototypes to illustrate ideas and potential solutions.

 INN604 Sustaining Innovation

-While creativity and design are important aspects of any kind of innovation, from a business perspective it is also important to understand how the structure and functioning of organizations facilitates or impedes the ability to innovate as well as understand the importance of strategy and strategic planning for setting the direction for innovative efforts in line with market conditions and organizational resources.
-From an organizational perspective a crucial issue is to consider how knowledge is shared (and protected).
-We will focus on the themes of innovation, knowledge and organizational networking, and will use a strategic management lens to analyze firm innovation by first examining the building blocks of firm strategy, before looking more specifically at how innovation activities can shape overall strategy.
+While creativity and design are important aspects of any kind of innovation, from a business perspective it is also important to understand how the structure and functioning of organizations facilitates or impedes the ability to innovate as well as understand the importance of strategy and strategic planning for setting the direction for innovative, efforts in line with market conditions and organizational resources.
+From an organizational perspective, a crucial issue is to consider how knowledge is shared (and protected).
+The course will focus on the themes of innovation, knowledge and organizational networking, and will use a strategic management lens to analyze firm innovation by first examining the building blocks of firm strategy, before looking more specifically at how innovation activities can shape overall strategy.